What42Pizza/What42s-Shader-Base/documentation.md

 ## File Structure:

 ### /main_files: &nbsp; Main shader code
-### /lib: &nbsp; Basic code used by multiple files
+### /lib: &nbsp; More complex, standalone code
 ### /world_: &nbsp; The files that are actually loaded by OptiFine / Iris.
 These files just use `#include` to copy-paste other files into them
 ### /import: &nbsp; See 'Uniforms System' above
 ### /utils: &nbsp; Holds common functions that use uniforms (see 'Uniforms System' above for why)
-### /lang: &nbsp; Shown names of setting options and setting values
+### /lang: &nbsp; Holds shown names of setting options and setting values
-### settings.glsl: &nbsp; Holds every setting's GLSL name and allowed values, plus some other misc setting data
+### define_settings.glsl: &nbsp; Holds every setting's GLSL name and allowed values
+### settings.glsl: &nbsp; Miscellaneous settings stuff
-### common.glsl: &nbsp; Holds most commonly used code and macros for easier programming
+### common.glsl: &nbsp; Holds commonly used code and macros for easier programming (cannot use uniforms, see 'Uniforms System' above for why)
-### shaders.properties: &nbsp; Defines the settings menu and other details about the shader internals
+### shaders.properties: &nbsp; Defines the settings menu plus many other details about the shader internals
 ### blocks.properties: &nbsp; Defines what different blocks are mapped to.
 The shaders retrieve these value from `mc_Entity.x`

 <br>